Who are you?

 Once every 3 years or so, I will hold a "shelf cleaning sale" where I put some of my older less than perfect prototype figures up for auction.
 These are unique one-offs that were either damaged during or after printing, and may be slightly off-scale, lack fully functional articulation, and/or are earlier versions of figures that I've since gone back and improved upon.
 Basically, only items that you could print a much nicer version of yourself using the files on this website, but I've done my best to glue them back together, seal any cracks, and make them presentable enough that somebody might want to display one on their toy shelf.

-For our guest designers, I leave it up to them to decide how they feel about selling their work, but in general, most of them subscribe to the same outlook that these designs should be for non-commercial personal use only.
+For our guest designers, I leave it up to them to decide how they feel about selling their work, but in general, most of them subscribe to the same outlook that these designs should be for strictly non-commercial use only.

 Do you take commissions/requests?